 In the light of the current pandemic, we are following Government and professional advice and so we are not able to offer face to face counselling.

 We are currently closed to new clients, but are working hard to develop online/phone counselling in order to support people in this challenging time.
 If you are looking for online counselling now, we have put together some information about where you can find help – see our Covid-19 page.

 How does it work?

 We offer a safe, secure and confidential one-to-one counselling service.
-We don’t judge and we won’t tell you what to do; our professionally trained counsellors listen, and then help you discover new ways of dealing with the challenges you’re facing.
+We don’t judge and we won’t tell you what to do; our professionally trained counsellors listen patiently and then help you discover new ways of dealing with the challenges you’re facing.
 After an initial consultation, which helps us match our service to your needs, we will allocate one of the counselling team to you who will be in touch to arrange a suitable time to meet.

 Our counsellors are professionally trained, accountable through regular supervision and work within a professional code of ethics.
 87% of our clients have said that they would ‘strongly recommend’ our service to others.

 Please be aware that we are currently experiencing high demand for our service and we have had to suspend face to face counselling in light of the current pandemic.
-We are actively working to reduce the waiting list and investigating different counselling options.
+We are actively working to reduce the waiting list and on developing our online and phone counselling provision.
 We apologise for the inconvenience and thank you for your patience.